-Microloans can be repaid more quickly.
-You might pay back a traditional loan over years, but you can pay a $5,000 microloan back as soon as you want, without a prepayment penalty.
+Micro business loans can be repaid more quickly.
+You might pay back a traditional loan over the years, but you can pay a $5,000 microloan back as soon as you want, without a prepayment penalty.
 Although microloans may charge a higher face interest rate than traditional loans, you could owe less interest overall since you’re paying it back earlier.

 Who Is Eligible for a Microloan?

 If your small business has been operating for at least a year and is earning revenue, you could be a strong candidate to qualify for a microloan.
 Even if you’ve been turned down for a traditional loan, your odds of taking out a microloan are still decent as their approval process is more flexible.